United States History

 • Assessment:

-• All: Students must complete all readings and daily-work/commonplacing as well as oral exams.
+• All: Students must complete all readings and daily-work/commonplacing.

-• Writing tutorial only: Each semester, students write two essays and complete two other written pieces and one semester project.
-(Students in both history and literature courses only create one project per semester.)
-At the conclusion of each semester, tutorial students participate in Defense Day by giving a brief presentation on one of their essays and responding to questions from the audience.
+• Writing tutorial only: Each term, students compose two written assignments – one essay or research paper and one exam – and one project – choosing between an academic/artistic portfolio and a history-related handcraft.
+(Students in both history and literature courses only create one project per term.)
+In December and May, tutorial students participate in Defense Day by giving a brief presentation on one of their papers and responding to questions from the audience.

 • ed.
-Rossiter, The Federalist Papers – ISBN: 9780451528810 (Includes the complete Federalist Papers, the Declaration of Independence, the Articles of Confederation, the Constitution, and all Amendments)
+Rossiter, The Federalist Papers – ISBN: 9780451528810 (Includes the complete Federalist Papers, the Declaration of Independence, the Articles of Confederation, the Constitution, and all Amendments – If you do not purchase this edition, you will need to have a hard copy of all of the Declaration, Articles, Constitution, and Amendments)

 • Gentz’s The Origin and Principles of the American Revolution (Liberty Fund, ISBN: 9780865978201)